pywbem/pywbem/docs/mocksupport.rst

 ----------------------------

-The mock repository should contain the CIM qualifier declarations, CIM classes, CIMInstances, and CIM methods to be used in the mock environment.
+The mock repository should contain the CIM qualifier declarations, CIM classes, CIM instances, and CIM methods to be used in the mock environment.
 The mock user creates a repository that contains the CIM Objects required for the operations to be executed in the mock environment.
 Thus, if the user only requires CIM_Computer system, only that class and its dependent classes need